-You were just diagnosed with Type 2 diabetes.
+You were just diagnosed with type 2 diabetes.
 You knew you lost a bunch of weight prior to your diagnosis and now that you’re on insulin, you’re noticing you’re starting to gain weight.
 Naturally, you may think it’s the insulin that’s the culprit and that’s sorta true.
 Let us explain the relationship between insulin and weight gain below.

 Insulin and Weight Loss

-One of the primary symptoms of Type 2 diabetes is unexplained weight loss.
+One of the primary symptoms of type 2 diabetes is unexplained weight loss.
 This is due to the fact that our body has lost the ability to properly convert the nutrients from food into energy due to the lack of insulin production.
 High levels of blood glucose generate a feeling of hunger (polyphagia), so, even when people eat what would seem enough to feel full, they won’t, but will instead continue to feel hunger.
 All of which can cause weight loss.
-High glucose accumulates in our bloodstream and this excess is eliminated in the urine.
+High blood glucose accumulates in our bloodstream and this excess is eliminated in the urine.

 Why We Gain Weight after Beginning Insulin Treatment

 When we start using insulin and continue eating the same food, insulin helps move the glucose into the cells, allowing the body to use it for energy.
 This improved function prevents an excess of glucose in our bloodstream.

 Also, your body becomes dehydrated when your blood sugar is high (think about the times you get extra thirsty).
 So, when that excess blood sugar is excreted through urine, you’re also losing water, not weight.
 As your blood sugar normalizes, your body begins to retain more fluids to make up for the water it lost and improve your body’s water balance.